clartaq/md2d/README.md

 variant of the language, which is similar to [Delphi](https://www.embarcadero.com/products/Delphi).
 Free Pascal has a nice IDE associated with it called [Lazarus](https://www.lazarus-ide.org).
 I just can't run the program from the IDE for some reason.
+It compiles fine but the output does not show up on any console.

-The Pascal version can be compiled to an executable by typing `fpc md2dp` at the command line.
+The Pascal version can be compiled to an executable by typing `fpc md2dp.lpr` at the command line.
 Then, run it like normal with `./md2dp`.

 ### Racket